 * % of usage is the average of in- and out-patient usage percentages

-- SNOMED CT to ICD-9-CM Cross Maps – in July 2011 release of SNOMED CT
+- SNOMED CT to ICD-9-CM Cross Maps – in September 2013 release of US Edition of SNOMED CT

 The Map is published as two tab-delimited value files with the same file structure.
 The file ICD9CM_SNOMED_MAP_1TO1.TXT contains the ICD-9-CM codes with one-to-one maps, and the file ICD9CM_SNOMED_MAP_1TOM.TXT contains the ICD-9-CM codes with one-to-many maps.
 For completeness, the second file also contains the ICD-9-CM codes that do not have a map.
 The fields are:

 - IS_CURRENT_ICD – whether ICD-9-CM code is still current in the 2013 version